Why Do You Design? Reflections from a Shelter Project in Laos

 I had the opportunity to participate as a mentor in a UNDP initiative, thanks to a valuable connection through the Embassy of Laos.

-The project was a design competition for a multipurpose evacuation shelter to be used during floods in Laos.
+The project involved a design competition for a multipurpose evacuation shelter intended for use during floods in Laos.

-Many students from both Japan and Laos participated as the main contributors to this competition.
+Students from both Japan and Laos took the lead in this competition.

-As a licensed first-class architect, I was honored to be involved from a technical perspective.
+As a licensed first-class architect, I was honored to contribute from a technical standpoint.

-In Laos, I conducted site visits with architecture students and engaged in conversations through their design proposals.
+In Laos, I joined site visits with architecture students and engaged in discussions based on their design proposals.

-What struck me most was the high level of software skills shown by the Laotian students, and the originality in some of their ideas.
+What impressed me most was the advanced software skills of the Laotian students and the originality found in some of their ideas.

-I was also encouraged to see that the Japanese students approached their designs with diverse perspectives.
+At the same time, I was inspired by the way Japanese students approached their work with a variety of perspectives.

-Even if the answer is simply passion, that passion is a vital element.
+Even if the answer is simply, “Because I care,” that sense of purpose is crucial.

-We, as designers, should bring our entire identity into our work.
+As designers, we should bring our full identity into our work.

-This is especially important in public projects like this one.
+This becomes even more important in public projects like this one.

-When a project is meant to move many people, the decision made by the architect — who designed it and why — becomes extremely important.
+When a project is meant to touch the lives of many people, the question of who designed it and why becomes deeply significant.

-One comment from a Laotian student also left a deep impression on me:
+One comment from a Laotian student left a lasting impression on me:

 “In our culture, privacy isn’t something we worry about much.”

-Is that way of thinking a result of personal choice, or something unconsciously accepted as “normal”?
+Is that a personal belief, or something accepted unconsciously as normal?

 Through this experience, I strongly felt the potential of the female architecture students in Laos.

-More than anything, I was deeply soothed by the calm atmosphere of Laos.
+Above all, I was deeply comforted by the calm atmosphere of Laos.

-It gave me the space to reflect quietly on how we live, what happiness means, where I want to go in life, and how city-making affects the human spirit.
+It gave me time and space to quietly reflect on how we live, what happiness means, where I wish to go in life, and how urban design touches the human spirit.

-I truly hope that initiatives like this will expand the conversation around architecture education and the role of women across Asia.
+I hope that projects like this continue to broaden the conversation about architecture education and the role of women throughout Asia.

-I am also very interested in how the shelters designed in this competition will be used in the real world, and I would love to remain involved in that phase as well.
+I am also eager to see how the shelters designed in this competition will be used in the real world, and I would love to stay involved in that process.

-I am deeply interested in the new forms of learning and collaboration that can grow through UNDP and international partnerships.
+I am very interested in the new forms of learning and collaboration that can emerge through UNDP and international partnerships.

-Beyond architecture and physical space, I want to continue contributing to society by facing people, cultures, and everyday life with honesty and care.
+Beyond architecture and the built environment, I want to keep contributing to society by engaging sincerely with people, cultures, and everyday life.

-To the Embassy of Laos, to UNDP, and to all the wonderful people I had the chance to meet — thank you from the bottom of my heart.
+To the Embassy of Laos, to UNDP, and to all the wonderful people I met along the way — I am truly grateful.

 このたび、ラオス大使館を通じたご縁から、UNDPの取り組みにメンターとして参加させていただきました。